jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 # The Logistic Function

-To understand the clockwork behind logistic regresssion, it is necessary to understand the [logistic function].
+To understand the clockwork behind logistic regression, it is necessary to understand the [logistic function].
 Simply put, the logistic function is a s-shaped curve the squishes real values between positive and negative infinity into the range $[0, 1]$.
-This property is convenient from a machine leanring perspective because it allows us to perform binary classification.
+This property is convenient from a machine learning perspective because it allows us to perform binary classification.
 Binary classification is a type of classification problem where we are assigned the task of categorizing data into two groups.
 For instance, given the dimensions of a patient's tumor, determine whether the tumor is malignant or benign.
 Another problem might involve classifying emails as either spam or not spam.
 We can label spam emails as 1 and non-spam emails as 0, feed the data into a predefined machine learning algorithm, and generate predictions using that model.
 If the output of an algorithm given some data point is larger than 0.5, it is likely that the given input is a spam; if it is smaller than the 0.5 threshold, chances are the email is not spam.

 Let's take a look at the shape of the sigmoid function, which is a special case of the logistic function that we will use throughout this post.
 To plot the sigmoid function, we need to import some libraries.